 If your loved one has dementia, understand that their brain structure has changed and that they may not be able to control their emotions or impulses as they once could.
 The most important thing you can do is show them patience, love, and understanding.

-Also know that itchy skin and scratching are not just common among seniors with dementia, it is also quite common amongst the elderly population.
+Also, know that itchy skin and scratching are not just common among seniors with dementia, it is also quite common among the elderly population.

 With increasing age, there’s an accompanying decline of normal immune function that results in a higher frequency of autoimmune skin disorders (eg, bullous pemphigoid) that may lead to pruritic symptoms.todaysgeriatricmedicine.com